top of page

 Who are you?

 Hi!
-I'm Helen Bowell and I'm running Bi+ Lines.
+I'm Helen Bowell and I run Bi+ Lines.
 You can find out more about my work elsewhere on this website.
 Other partners on this project include: fourteen poems, Gay's The Word, Commonword, Manchester Poetry Library, Out on the Page, Spread the Word and The Writing Squad.

 • 4 online workshops and 4 in London, Manchester, Norwich and Glasgow for poets at all stages (March - April 2023) - these are now over but you can follow Bi+ Lines on Eventbrite for future events here

-• The first print anthology of bi+ poets in English, edited by me after an open submissions process and published by LGBTQ+ publisher fourteen poems.
+• The first print anthology of bi+ poets in English, edited by me after an open submissions process (more than 2,800 poems were submitted from 40 countries!) and published by LGBTQ+ publisher fourteen poems.

-• From Autumn 2023 onwards, friendly, community-minded launch events in London, Manchester, Norwich, Glasgow, Brighton, York, Edinburgh, online - and elsewhere, if festivals will have us! - with paid performances from the poets in the anthology
+• From Autumn 2023 to Spring 2024, friendly, community-minded launch events in London, Manchester, Norwich, Glasgow, Brighton, York, Edinburgh and online featuring poets in the anthology

 • Social media profiles (@bi_poets on Twitter and Instagram) to continue this community and celebrate the successes of bi+ poets long into the future